thi-ng/umbrella/packages/random-fxhash/tpl.readme.md

 parent package.

-This support package provides a singleton implementation (`RND`) of that PRNG, pre-seeded with the global `fxhash` var injected by the platform.
+This support package provides a singleton implementation (`RND`) of that PRNG, pre-seeded with the global `$fx.hash` (formerly `fxhash`) var injected by the platform SDK.
 Of course pre-seeding with a transaction hash is only possible when using this package in the browser and in conjunction with a [fxhash HTML template](https://www.fxhash.xyz/doc/artist/guide-publish-generative-token#3-ways-to-start-a-project).
-If the global `fxhash` var is not defined, the `RND` instance will be seeded with a default seed (but can also be re-seeded later on).
+If the global `$fx.hash` or `fxhash` var is _not_ defined, the `RND` instance will be seeded with a default seed (but can also be re-seeded later on).
 This also allows this package to be used outside the browser env, where the fxhash provided code snippet isn't available...

 Additionally, the package also provides various wrappers for other commonly used utilities from the @thi.ng/random package.
 These are wrapped in such a way that